 Pizza Hut threatens evacuating Florida employees with disciplinary action

-Hurricane Irma caused massive destruction to Florida.
-But before the storm made landfall, more than 5 million residents – about one-third of the state’s population – were told to evacuate for their own safety.
-Governer Rick Scott even issued a plea for residents to "leave now, don't wait."
+Pizza Hut has stated that they "absolutely do not have a policy that dictates when team members can leave or return from a disaster" after a store in Hurricane Irma's path got heat for trying to do just that.

+“We are uncompromising in our commitment to the safety and well-being of our team members," wrote the company in a statement issued earlier this week.
+"All locations in the path of Irma are closed and will remain closed until local authorities deem the area safe.
+We absolutely do not have a policy that dictates when team members can leave or return from a disaster, and the manager who posted this letter did not follow company guidelines."

-As people heeded Governor Scott’s orders and fled the state, a Pizza Hut restaurant in the storm’s path issued a much different warning to its crew.
+The hubbub over Pizza Hut's policy started making headlines earlier this week, when a Pizza Hut restaurant in the storm’s path issued a much different statement to its crew.

 U.S. AIR TRAFFIC DIAGRAM SHOWS WHAT IT LOOKS LIKE WITH EVERY FLIGHT IN FLORIDA GROUNDED